Trojan War: Arrival

-Achilles' campaigns
+Achilles's campaigns

 The Achaeans besieged Troy for nine years.
 This part of the war is the least developed among surviving sources, which prefer to talk about events in the last year of the war.
 After the initial landing the army was gathered in its entirety again only in the tenth year.
 Thucydides deduces that this was due to lack of money.
 They raided the Trojan allies and spent time farming the Thracian peninsula.
 Troy was never completely besieged, thus it maintained communications with the interior of Asia Minor.
 Reinforcements continued to come until the very end.
 The Achaeans controlled only the entrance to the Dardanelles, and Troy and her allies controlled the shortest point at Abydos and Sestos and communicated with allies in Europe.